 Mile two consists of elevation loss and minimal elevation gain.
 The views are incredible and overlook the valley but it’s just a little glimpse of the beauty that is to come.

 The trail eventually flattens out into a terrain that is reminiscent of ancient volcanic activity.
 The dark rock and soil were prominent against the fresh snow when I was there.
-Streams flow through this area creating beautiful sections of vibrant green vegetation and wildflowers.
+Streams flow through this area, creating beautiful sections of vibrant green vegetation and wildflowers.

 Begin gaining elevation again as the trail weaves along Coleman Pinnacle.
-Switchbacks start up again leading to the ridgeline that you’ll follow to the Ptarmigan Vista.
+Switchbacks start up again, leading to the ridgeline that you’ll follow to the Ptarmigan Vista.

 Mile 3

-This section of trail is made up of mostly dirt and can become muddy as snow begins to melt.
+This section of the trail is made up of mostly dirt and can become muddy as snow begins to melt.

 This is a popular turnaround point for people looking for a shorter trail with epic views!
 There are more amazing views to come for those willing to push a little further.